justanotherinternetguy/XSpeech/README.md

 This is a project I made for my state-wide science research fair.
 I apologize for the messy code - It is not intended to be read by another person other than me.

-Final weight files are too large for Github.
+Final weight files/model saves are too large for Github.

+Won:
+- Second Place for Bioinformatics and Computational Biology
+- Association for Computing Machinery